j-lawrence-b1/string-path-search/README.md

 Some Linux systems (also Cygwin on Windows) come with python 2 pre-installed.
 You have to install python 3 yourself.
 There are gotchas
 involved:
-1. The "python" and "pip" package names on these systems may be reserved for version 2.
+1. The "python" and "pip" packages may be reserved for version 2.
 It may not be as easy as "apt-get install python3" either.
 The latest package might be called "python3.7" or similar.
   Ditto with pip.
 2. Once installed, the python 3 binary may be called "python3", not